 - Municipal Financial Management (6.5 hours)

 Students can choose to take one or several of the above listed courses.
 Those seeking to obtain Rutgers University’s Diplomate certificate must successfully complete all six courses in the program and apply to the University for the Diplomate certificate.
 Diplomates must accrue continuing education credits and renew their certificates with Rutgers per the program guidelines.
-The Diplomate application and certificate renewal information will be available on the Rutgers CGS website in the Spring of 2023.
+The Diplomate application and certificate renewal information are available below.